 This unusual set of objects known as the Melt collection features a chair comprised of an inverted arched base topped with a contrasting, flat pane of glass, and backed with a larger rectangle of glass.
 Some first images have been released of this piece of furniture and it’s indeed unusual yet astonishing.

-This new collection comprises a total of dozen pieces of furniture all formed by gravity over a pipe or mold.
+This new collection comprises a total of dozen pieces of furniture all formed by gravity over a pipe or mould.
 Among this glass collection, we can find an armchair, one chaise longue, a dining table, a side table, one partition, and even one vase.

 “I think flat surface glass stretched by the hands of craftsmen is beautiful (…) I discovered the beauty of glass when I saw that the plate-like glass created a beautiful arch by its own weight when lifted by a number of craftsmen.”